 Part of compostability requires that the composted material does not contain any volatile matter, heavy metals or other potentially toxic elements which might affect the quality of the compost produced.
 Eurofins performs combined chemical composition on samples to ensure they are within allowed limits.

-For EN 13432, the standard sets limits for volatile matter, heavy metals, such as Cu, Zn, Ni, Cd, Pb, Hg, Cr, Mo, Se, As, etc., and fluorine, all of which have upper limits set for a dry sample.
+For EN 13432, the standard sets limits for volatile matter, fluorine, and heavy metals including Cu, Zn, Ni, Cd, Pb, Hg, Cr, Mo, Se and As, amongst others.

 Biodegradability